When Elon Musk posted his April Fool's/Easter joke re a Tesla Bankruptcy, it appears no one was laughing.

 About Leesa Soulodre

-As a serial en/intrepreneur, Leesa has worked for 20 years on the cutting edge of strategy, communications, technology, cybersecurity and risk consulting.
-She has advised more than 400+ multinationals and their start-ups in 19 sectors across Europe, Asia Pacific and the Americas.
-She has led companies with turnovers from $4M to $14B USD into new markets and has shared the exhilaration of one IPO, numerous exits and the hard knocks of lessons learned.
+As a serial en/intrepreneur, Leesa has worked for more than 20 years on the cutting edge of strategy and technology.
+She has advised more than 400+ multinationals and their start-ups in 19 sectors across Europe, Asia Pacific and the Americas and led companies with turnovers from $4M to $14B USD into new markets.
+She has shared the exhilaration of one IPO, numerous exits, and the hard knocks of lessons learned.